 GDPR data subject rights & right to information

 In the experience of a data protection officer, the request for information under Art.
-15 GDPR is the most frequently used data subject right under the General Data Protection Regulation, alongside the right to erasure (Art.
-17 GDPR) or the right to object to advertising (Art.
-21 (2), (3) GDPR).
+15 GDPR the most frequently used data subject right under the General Data Protection Regulation, alongside the right to Deletion (Art.
+17 GDPR) or the right to object to Advertising (Art.
+21 para.
+2, 3 GDPR).

-The right of access has the advantage for the applicant/data subject that they can obtain almost all information on the processing of personal data that a company has on this data subject with a simple request.
-The request for information creates the transparency for the data subject in terms of data processing that data protection under the GDPR aims to achieve.
+The Right to information has the advantage for the applicant/affected party that they can obtain almost all the information on the Processing personal data that a company has on this data subject.
+The request for information creates the following conditions for the data subject with regard to data processing Transparencywhich the Data protection after the GDPR would like to achieve.

 However, this can result in considerable organizational difficulties for companies.
 The first hurdle is the amount and variety of information that needs to be provided.
-The GDPR stipulates exactly what information the data subject must receive about "their" data:
+The GDPR prescribes exactly what information the affected person must be given access to "their" data:

-• the purposes of the processing of personal data;
+- the purposes of the Processing of the personal data;

-• the existence of other data subject rights, namely the right to rectification or erasure, the right to restriction of processing and the right to object;
+- the existence of further Rights of data subjectsnamely the right to Correction or Deletionthe right to restriction of Processing and the right to object;

-• the existence of automated decision-making, including profiling and, in these cases, meaningful information about the logic involved in the profiling and the scope and intended impact of this measure on the data subject.
+- the existence of automated decision-making, including Profiling and, in these cases, meaningful information about the logic involved in the processing.
+Profiling and the scope and intended effects of this measure for the affected Person.

 It is this combination of legal requirements and time pressure that can make requests for information a considerable risk for companies.

-If information is not provided on time or is incomplete, a dissatisfied data subject can quickly lodge a complaint with the supervisory authority.
-In the worst case, this can lead to a fine for the company.
+If information is not provided on time or is incomplete, a dissatisfied data subject can quickly complain to the Supervisory authority to complain.
+In the worst case, this can lead to a Fine for the company.

 For these reasons, a responsible company must be prepared in advance for a request for information.